alexshtf/alexshtf.github.io/_posts/2024-08-31-BatchIter.md

 # Summary

 We wrote two batch iteration utilities - one for iterating over individual samples, and another one for iterating over groups of samples.
 Both are useful for different settings, and I hope you will find them useful to accelerate your experiments on a small scale, before you reach a larger scale.
 It certainly made me more productive, especially when working on experiments for papers.
+And most importantly, if you have a better way of implementing these utilities - please let me know!

 ---